Morocco–Spain border: History

-Historically the plazas de soberanía were part of various Muslim empires of north-west Africa.
+The sites of present-day Ceuta and Melilla became increasingly integrated into the Roman sphere during the first century BC.
+Following the Roman annexation of the client Kingdom of Mauretania, whose last king, Ptolemy of Mauretania—the son of the Numidian king Juba II and Cleopatra Selene II, daughter of Cleopatra VII and Mark Antony—was executed in AD 40, both became part of the Roman province of Mauretania Tingitana, remaining within the Roman world for several centuries.
+Following the administrative reforms of Diocletian in the late third century, the province was incorporated into the Diocese of Hispania, with the capital in Emerita Augusta (present day Mérida).

+In late antiquity, Ceuta became a stronghold of the Germanic Vandal Kingdom and was subsequently conquered by the Byzantine Empire.
+Ceuta remained under Byzantine control until 711.

+Following the Arab conquest of the Maghreb, the territories that later became the plazas de soberanía were ruled by various Muslim polities of north-west Africa, including the Idrisid state, centred first at Walili and later Fez, the Almoravid Empire, the Almohad Caliphate, both based at Marrakesh, and the Marinid Sultanate of Fez, with Ceuta and Melilla at times under different rulers, as political authority in the region fragmented between competing states and regional polities.

 Ceuta was conquered by Portugal in 1415.
 Following the Reconquista of the Iberian Peninsula, Spain looked south to the North African coast, capturing Melilla from the Sultanate of Fez in 1497, with Portugal's blessing.
-Spain took the then-island of Peñón de Vélez de la Gomera by force in 1508, with Portugal recognising this claim the following year with the Treaty of Cintra.
-Retaken by the Kingdom of Fez in 1554, Spain reconquered it in 1564, and it has remained in Spanish hands since that time.
+Spain took the then-island of Peñón de Vélez de la Gomera by force in 1508, with Portugal recognising this claim the following year with the Treaty of Sintra.
+Retaken by the Kingdom of Fez in 1554, Spain reconquered it in 1564, and it has remained under Spanish control since then.

-During the period of Iberian Union (1580-1640) Ceuta attracted many Spanish settlers; as a result, when Portugal regained its independence from Spain in 1640 Ceuta opted to remain with Spain, a situation Portugal acquiesced to in 1688 with the Treaty of Lisbon.
-A treaty outlining Ceuta's boundary with Morocco was signed 7 October 1844 and confirmed by another on 6 May 1845.
-A treaty outlining the Melilla-Morocco boundary, replete with a parallel ‘neutral zone’, was signed 24 August 1859.
+During the period of Iberian Union (1580-1640) Ceuta attracted many Spanish settlers; as a result, when Portugal regained its independence from Spain in 1640 Ceuta opted to remain with Spain, a situation Portugal acquiesced to in 1668 with the Treaty of Lisbon.
+A treaty outlining Ceuta's boundary with the Alawi Sultanate of Morocco was signed 7 October 1844 and confirmed by another on 6 May 1845.
+A treaty outlining the Melilla-Morocco boundary, replete with a parallel 'neutral zone', was signed 24 August 1859.